graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 **Formal Specification**

-- Let {fieldsByName} be a map of field lists where the key is the name of a field and the value is a list of fields from mergeable types from different subgraphs with the same name.
+- Let {fieldsByName} be a map of field lists where the key is the name of a field and the value is a list of fields from mergeable types from different source schemas with the same name.
-- for each {fields} in {fieldsByName}
+- For each {fields} in {fieldsByName}
-  - if {FieldsInSetCanMerge(fields)} must be true.
+  - If {FieldsInSetCanMerge(fields)} must be true.

 FieldsAreMergeable(fields):